-The push for states to create their own data privacy laws gained momentum as the Virginia Consumer Data Protection Act (CDPA) was signed into law by Governor Ralph Northam on March 3, 2021.
+In 2021, Virginia passed the Consumer Data Protection Act (CDPA), becoming the second U.S. state to enact a comprehensive data privacy law.
 Strongly influenced by the European Union’s General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA), the CDPA is a major piece of privacy legislation that also differs from both of those laws in a number of ways.

 The CDPA goes into effect on January 1, 2023, giving businesses some time to familiarize themselves with their new legal responsibilities under the state law and decide on a compliance strategy.
-Here is a brief introduction to the law’s major terms and concepts.
+Here is a summary of the law’s major terms and concepts.

 Though the CDPA borrows terms from the GDPR and the CCPA, it sometimes uses them in different ways.
 Here are some of the most important terms, as defined in the Virginia law.